Thertzlor/Revenant/wiki/Macros/Mouse_Position_Macro.md

 >[!IMPORTANT]
 In order for this macro to work correctly at least your primary monitor's resolution needs to be configured in the current profile.
-All following examples assume a 1920x1080 monitor.
+All following examples assume a 1920x1080 monitor for simplicity.

 # Functionality
 The mouse position macro moves the mouse to one or more specific points that can either be defined as positions in pixels or a percentage of the monitor's resolution.